2022 United States Senate election in New Hampshire

 The 2022 United States Senate election in New Hampshire was held on November 8, 2022, to elect a member of the United States Senate to represent the State of New Hampshire.
 The primary elections were held on September 13, 2022.

-Incumbent first-term Democratic U.S. senator Maggie Hassan was reelected, defeating Republican retired brigadier general Don Bolduc by an unexpectedly large margin that surpassed most polls.

-This election marked the first time a Democrat won re-election to New Hampshire's Class 3 Senate seat.
+Incumbent Senator Maggie Hassan was re-elected over Republican retired brigadier general Don Bolduc by an unexpectedly large margin of 9.1% that surpassed most polls.
+Hassan won her initial bid for this seat in 2016 by only 1,017 votes or 0.14%.
+This election marked the first time in history that a Democrat won re-election to New Hampshire's Class 3 Senate seat.
+Hassan won 3 counties she lost in 2016: Carroll, Hillsborough, and Rockingham.